Sample libraries from Karoryfer

 Version 1.1 adds an instrument for the full retail version of Native Instruments Kontakt, and also features improved snare stirs, noise removed from cowbell samples, and a slightly friendlier GUI.
 The below walkthrough is of version 1.0.

-This is our first commercial sample library, and by far the biggest and most complex thing we've done to date, at over 4700 samples and 1.7 GB of hard drive space.
+It all adds up to over 4700 samples and 1.7 GB of hard drive space.
 All the various hits have four round robins, and the number of velocity layers vary from 22 for the main kick to 7 for the hi-hat splash articulation.
-Speaking of the hi-hat, it has six degrees of openness.
-And to think it all grew out of an attempt to create brushed snare drums stirs which would not just be patterns which you could only use at a specific tempo.

 While brushes on drums are most commonly associated with jazz, but this kit is more indie - all the kit pieces sampled belong to punk and metal drummers, they're just being hit gently with brushes instead of beaten with sticks and without mercy.